Simon Gray: Posthumous tributes and related developments

 An official web site was launched in October 2009.

 The Late Middle Classes finally received its London premiere on 27 May 2010 at the Donmar Warehouse in London, directed by David Leveaux and starring Helen McCrory, Eleanor Bron, Peter Sullivan and Robert Glenister.
 The original production of the play, directed by Harold Pinter, was prevented from reaching its intended West End theatre by a musical about a boy band.
 Gray's experience of this production is the subject of his diary Enter a Fox.

 In May–June 2014 In the Vale of Health, consisting of three unseen plays and one revival—Japes, Michael, Japes Too and Missing Dates—was performed at the Hampstead Theatre, London, directed by Tamara Harvey and starring Gethin Anthony, Jamie Ballard, Imogen Doel, Tom Mothersdale and Laura Rees.
 The plays tell the story, from different perspectives, of two brothers who fall in love with the same woman.

+Give a Book

+The charity Give a Book was established in Gray's memory in 2011.
+It is "dedicated to promoting books and the pleasure of reading in the hardest places", and works in prisons and with disadvantaged children and young people.
+It is supported by Penguin Random House, the Charlotte Aitken Trust, the Siobhan Dowd Trust, Inside Time magazine, the Royal Society of Literature and WoB Foundation.

+Since 2021, Give a Book has awarded an annual Pleasure of Reading Prize for an author who "gives pleasure through their work".
+It was inspired by Antonia Fraser's book The Pleasure of Reading.
+The prize is supported by Bloomsbury Publishing and the Blavatnik Family Foundation, and the prize money of £10,000 is divided between the author and a Give a Book project of their choice.